HewlettPackard/hpe-sd-cloud/kubernetes/examples/kafka-zookeeper/README.md

     mkdir /data/kafka
     chmod -R 777 /data/kafka

 Where "/data/kafka" is the complete path to the directory in which the volume will reside.
 If you want to use a different folder you have to modify the file [pv.yaml](./pv.yaml)
-If you are using minikube you have to add "  storageClassName: standard" after the "spec:" line to the file [pv.yaml](./pv.yaml)
+If you are using minikube you have to add "storageClassName: standard" after the "spec:" line to the file [pv.yaml](./pv.yaml)

 Then you have to deploy the file [pv.yaml](./pv.yaml).
 In order to create the persistent volume run:

     kubectl create -f pv.yaml

 In order to install the Kafka and Kafka-Zookeeper for Service Director into k8s cluster, run:

     helm repo add bitnami https://charts.bitnami.com/bitnami